Take control of open source security—discover ActiveState’s new management platform!

 It’s also highly customizable with over 25,000 extensions available from a central repository.

-You can use the VS Code Python extension to not only switch between Python runtimes more easily, but combined with support for the ActiveState Platform’s ability to automatically generate and install Python runtimes in virtual environments, it offers developers the simplest way to manage and work with Python.
+You can use the VS Code Python extension not only to switch between Python runtimes more easily, but combined with support for the ActiveState Platform’s ability to automatically generate and install Python runtimes in virtual environments, it offers developers the simplest way to manage and work with Python.
 Additional features include:

-• Environments: automatically activate and switch between ActiveState Python virtual environments.
+• Environments: Automatically activate and switch between ActiveState Python virtual environments.

-• IntelliSense: provides auto-completion, code navigation, syntax checking, and more.
+• IntelliSense: Provides auto-completion, code navigation, syntax checking, and more.

-• Linting: perform code analysis with Pylint, Flake8, and more.
+• Linting: Perform code analysis with Pylint, Flake8, and more.

-• Code formatting: format your code with black, autopep or yapf.
+• Code formatting: Format your code with black, autopep, or yapf.

-• Testing: run and debug tests through the Test Explorer with unittest or pytest.
+• Testing: Run and debug tests through the Test Explorer with unittest or pytest.

-Watch Next: How to use the ActiveState Platform to create an artifact repository
+Watch Next: How to use the ActiveState Platform to create an artifact repository.

 Additional Resources